 This concept comes straight from the United States (the “cradle” of modern marketing): Benjamin Franklin published in 1732 his Almanac du Bonhomme Richard to promote his printing company.

-Yet, John Deere was the first to use content marketing to increase the sales of green tractors for his company: the Deere Company.
+Yet, John Deere was the first to practice content marketing to increase the sales of green tractors for his company: the Deere Company.

 In 1895, he published the first edition of The Furrow for farmers: the magazine included agricultural or economical advice to improve their yield.
 Today, the magazine releases more than 1.5 million copies in more than 40 countries.